 8.0.
 Therapeutic targeting of Mitochondria dynamics in Cancer

 There are various benefits to using mitochondrial targeting in cancer treatment.
 Anti-tumor efficacy is increased while resistance is overcome when mitochondrial dynamics modification is combined with immunotherapy or inhibitors of oncogenic signalling (e.g., KRAS or ERK).
 The mitochondrial-targeting molecules may sensitize or enhance the existing therapies, such as metabolic inhibitors and immune checkpoint blockade.
 Additionally, structural alterations may lead to an imbalance between fusion and division, encourage the release of mtDNA, and activate the immune system, all of which might result in strong anti-tumor reactions.
+Need a reference?